Raiwulf/CigiSpotifyTranslator/README.md

 # Cigi Spotify Translator

-A Tampermonkey script that adds real-time lyrics translation functionality to Spotify Web Player.
+Available as both a Tampermonkey script and a Chrome extension.

 ## View